Nearly two years ago i started to design a new, revolutionary way to built Sim-Racing Pedals based on real motorsport pedalboxes.

 Personally i´m a fan of simple, reliable products that fullfil their task as they should be.
 In my oppinion you can solve any technical problem by designing something very complex and elaborate.

 The simple approach to solve a problem adequately is where cleverness is needed.

-One SimCylinder is made out of just five parts.
-There is a housing, a rod, two adjustement scews and one plain bearing, that´s all.
+One SimCylinder is made out of just six parts.
+There is a housing, a rod, two adjustement scews, one plain bearing and rubber springs, that´s all.

 No fluids, not a lot of screws and parts.

 How is this possible?